 The twins were baptised at St Mary Magdalene, Woolwich, Kent, England on 28th May 1871.
 In this record the fathers name is once again stated as Arthur George COURTNEY, Brass Founder.

 Arthur is not found with his wife Abigail in any earlier or later censuses, or anywhere for that matter!
 Nor can a marriage be found.
-Neither Arthur nor Abigail nor Alberta can be found in the 1881 Census – where could they have gone?
+Neither Arthur nor Abigail senior nor Alberta can be found in the 1881 Census – where could they have gone?
+In 1881 daughters Abigail and Edith are away at school in Holdenhurst, residing with a family named Brown.
 By the time of the 1891 census Abigail is listed as a widow.
 Had Arthur died or was this a way for Abigail to explain her circumstances having perhaps never married and then deserted?

 The only remaining record is that of his daughter Abigail’s death in Australia in 1925, the information was provided by grandson James George Roberts so it may not be entirely accurate.
 In this record Abigail’s father is recorded as being George Arthur COURTNEY, a civil engineer.
 No trace can be found of her twin Alberta, it is also unclear when/where she died.
 Interestingly, both Abigail’s sons were given middle names from her father, did she know him during her life?